Whether you’re in your first or final year, exams can be one of the most daunting aspects of university. With exam season fast-approaching, i

 As soon as you step foot in London, make sure you have Google Maps, City Mapper, Tube Map, Uber and National Rail apps at the ready.
 These will make life in London a lot easier; from finding your local pub to finding your job interview, these are real game changers!

-One of the things graduates probably miss most about university is the student loan – it’s a satisfying moment, being welcomed into a new term with a new batch of money landing in your account.
-Life without student grants and loans can be difficult but is doable if you plan a monthly budget.
+Life without a once-per-term student payment can be difficult, but is doable if you plan a monthly budget.
 Consider rent, travel and bill costs after each payday, then divide the remaining money between each week of the month.
 Brunch and cocktails will be pricier as a graduate in London compared to your student days, but if you manage your earnings well, you’ll still be able to keep a fun social calendar.

 Take the opportunity to delve into the cultural segments of London, free of charge!
 There are plenty of free museums to take advantage of e.g. Tate Modern, V&A, British Museum, Museum of London, Science Museum, Natural History Museum… the list goes on!
 If you’re having to tighten your purse strings a little, remember you don’t need to be cooped up indoors, London has a lot to offer a graduate on a budget and there’s always something new to see, so it’s impossible to run out of things to do!